-were increased by 3 years.
+rose to 22 months.6 As we explain further below, to obtain precise measures of potential UI durations, we restrict ourselves to a sample of workers who were, based on their employment history, eligible to the maximum potential UI durations in their age group.
+At the end of the 1990s a reform was enacted to reduce potential disincentive effects of unemployment insurance.
+Starting in April 1999, potential UI durations were lowered and the age thresholds were increased by 3 years.
 Thus, to be eligible for 18 or 22 months of benefits a worker had to be at least 45 or 47 on the claiming date.
-We will use these alternative thresholds to validate our main research design.6
+We will use these alternative thresholds to validate our main research design.7

 Individuals who exhaust regular UI benefits and whose net liquid wealth falls below a threshold are eligible for unemployment assistance (UA), which does not have a limited duration.
 The nominal replacement rate is 53%, but UA payments are reduced substantially by spousal earnings and other sources of income.
 For example, for a worker earning as much as 10% less than his or her spouse, the UA benefits are zero.
-Given about 80% of individuals in our cohort and age range are married, based on average earnings levels, UA benefits average about 35% for males and 10% for females.7 Among all new periods of UI receipt in our sample, about 10 to 15% eventually receive UA benefits.
+Given about 80% of individuals in our cohort and age range are married, based on average earnings levels, UA benefits average about 35% for males and 10% for females.8 Among all new periods of UI receipt in our sample, about 10 to 15% eventually receive UA benefits.
 We study the potential effect of UA on our findings in our empirical analysis.